-We teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects to combine classes and have them taught by subject experts.
+In the event of a ‘contingency situation’ with whole groups or cohorts learning from home, we teach the same curriculum remotely as we do in school wherever possible and appropriate.
+However, we may need to make some adaptations in some subjects to combine classes and have them taught by subject experts.

 Secondary school-aged pupils not working towards formal qualifications this year:

-Four timetabled live lessons plus a 30-minute session on personal development each morning.
+Four timetabled live lessons, an hour for assignment work plus a 25-minute session on personal development each morning.

 Secondary school-aged pupils working towards formal qualifications this year:

-Five timetabled live lessons plus a 30-minute session on personal development each morning.
+Four timetabled live lessons, an hour for Assignment work plus a 25-minute session on personal development each morning.

-- We use Microsoft Teams to deliver live lessons and set assignments for independent work.
+- In the event of a ‘contingency situation’, we would use Microsoft Teams to deliver timetabled live lessons and set assignments for independent work.
 All students have a username and password to www.office.com.

 We recognise that some students may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-- The pastoral team, led by an Assistant Headteacher collaborate with families who make requests via phone for laptops or via a form on the JQA app.
+- The pastoral team, led by an Assistant Headteacher collaborate with families who make requests via phone for laptops or via a form on the JQA app in a contingency situation.

 - We identify where there are internet-access issues through welfare checks and address these through our IT technician with oversight from Assistant Headteacher.